bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Humid and Overcast
+- Humid and Mostly Cloudy
-- 95% humidity
+- 96% humidity
-- 4 mph wind
+- 2 mph wind
-- 88% cloud cover
+- 87% cloud cover
 - 26 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
 - 0.13 inches of rain expected in the next 48 hours